milvus-io/milvus-lite/README.md

 If you want to contribute to Milvus Lite, please read the [Contributing Guide](https://github.com/milvus-io/milvus-lite/blob/main/CONTRIBUTING.md) first.

 # Report a bug
-When you use or develop milvus-lite, if you find any bug, please report it to us.
-You could submit an issue in [milvus-lite](https://github.com/milvus-io/milvus-lite/issues/new/choose) or report you [milvus](https://github.com/milvus-io/milvus/issues/new/choose) repo if you think it is a Milvus issue.
+For any bug or feature request, please report it by submitting an issue in [milvus-lite](https://github.com/milvus-io/milvus-lite/issues/new/choose) repo.

 # License
 Milvus Lite is under the Apache 2.0 license.
 See the [LICENSE](https://github.com/milvus-io/milvus-lite/blob/main/LICENSE) file for details.